msjimc/AgileMultiIdeogram/guide/README.md

 Figure 5: The *File* menu on each of the ```Viewer windows``` allows the regions data to be saved as either a text or image files.

 * The *File* menu on each of the ```Viewer windows``` allows the regions data to be saved as either text or image files.
-  * The *Save 300 dpi image as* menu option allows the current image to be saved a publication ready TIFF file.
+  * The *Save 300 dpi image as...* menu option allows the current image to be saved as a publication ready TIFF file.
   * The *Export all intervals (long format)* menu option saves all the autozygous region data to a single file.
 The data for each original data file follows a line containing the file's name and then a column header line.
 Each region is then written as: Chromosome number&lt;tab&gt;start point (bp)&lt;tab&gt;End point (bp)&lt;tab&gt;region length (bp).
 At the end of the file the regions common to all the affected individuals	are listed.
   * The *Export all intervals (short format)* menu option allows the regions to be save as described above except each region's line is formatted as: "chr"chromosome number&lt;colon&gt;start point (bp)&lt;hyphen&gt;end point (bp).
-This format can be pasted directly in to various third party applications/web pages like The Genome browser or IGV allowing the contents, allowing the regions to be viewed.
+This format can be pasted directly in to various third party applications/web pages like The Genome browser or IGV allowing the contents of the regions to be viewed.
   * The *Export common intervals only (short format)* menu option saves only the common regions to file, in the short format described above.

 ##### The *Options* menu